 After completing the course the The B.Ed.
 Spl.
 Edu.
-LD Third Semester student-teachers will be able to-
+HI Third Semester student-teachers will be able to-

-- CO1-Explain the concept of psycho-social issues. - Reflect on various dimensions Overview of Psycho-social issues among children with Understand Omains - CO2-Explain the Family issues children with LD Dynamics. - Learn the importance of intervening strategies and ways of handling issues. - Discuss the concept of networking and liaisingwith the parents, community, family, school and NGO's.
-CO3-Explain the Nurturing Social Emotional Wellbeing.
+- Reflect on various dimensions Overview of Psycho-social issues among children with HL. - Understand various Family issues children with HI. - Learn the importance of intervening strategies Aspects and ways of handling issues Disability. - Discuss the concept of networking and liaisingwith the parents, community, family, school and NGO's.
+CO2-Explain the Family Need. - CO3-Explain the Family Empowerment .